-Also as described in Note 1, Nature of the business and basis of presentation, on October 6, 2020, the Company completed its IPO at which time the Company issued 11,040,000 shares of its common stock at a price to the public of \$19.00 per share, which number includes 1,440,000 shares of common stock that were issued to the underwriters for the IPO when they exercised in full their overallotment option.
+On October 6, 2020, the Company completed its IPO at which time the Company issued 11,040,000 shares of its common stock at a price to the public of \$19.00 per share, which number includes 1,440,000 shares of common stock that were issued to the underwriters for the IPO when they exercised in full their overallotment option.
 Upon the closing of the IPO, all outstanding shares of the Company's redeemable convertible preferred stock automatically converted into 30,355,379 shares of common stock.